jldbc/pybaseball/docs/statcast_fielding.md

 ## Arguments
 `year:` The year for which you wish to retrieve batted ball against data.
 Format: YYYY.
 `min_opp:` The minimum number of opportunities for the player to be included in the result.
-The default is players with at least 1 fielding attempt per game.
+Statcast's default is players with at least 1 fielding attempt per game.

 ## Examples of Valid Queries
 ```python